w5xd/PacketThermometer/README.md

 configured for 5 minute updates lasted 6 months.
 AA cells are rated to about twice the Amp-Hour life of AAA cells.

-A 2.7K resistor is added from A0 to ground for the purpose of telemetering the battery volatage.
+A 2.7K resistor is from A0 to ground for the purpose of telemetering the battery volatage.
 On the Arduinio Mini Pro, 3.3V version, solder jumper SJ1 is removed which disables the on-board volatage regulator and LED.
 The system is powered with a 2 cell AA (or AAA) lithium battery wired to VCC (not RAW).